AnikSR/KernelDiary/README.md

 # KernelDiary
-My journey through the deep jungles and steep mountains of Linux kernel.
+My journey through the deep jungles and steep mountains of the Linux kernel.

 # Sources used:
    1. Linux From Scratch V10.1